RedHatInsights/yggdrasil/README.md

 A TOML configuration file may optionaly be instaleld into `$SYSCONFDIR/yggdrasil/workers`.
 The file may be used to configure the worker startup procedure.
+The file name must match the worker's program name as defined in the previous section.
+For example, if the worker's program name is `$LIBEXECDIR/yggdrasil/echo-worker`, its configuration file is `$SYSCONFDIR/yggdrasil/workers/echo-worker.toml`.

 The following table includes valid fields for a worker configuration file:

 | **Field**  | **Value** | **Description** |
 | ---------- | --------- | --------------- |